-I almost got away in the summer of 2015.
+I almost got away from my narcissist ex in the summer of 2015.

 I’ll never forget my desperation on our last night in the Dominican Republic, the tail end of this two-week period.
 That night, he drank so much liquor as we sat in the bar after dinner, that when he stood up, he fell.
 He went back to our room, leaving me at the bar alone.